Immediate Steps to Take After the Bus Accident

 Leading Causes of Los Angeles Bus Accidents

-Recently, there was a stream of California bus accidents involving tour bus companies.
+Recently, there has been a series of California bus accidents involving tour bus companies.
 The Feds stepped in and cracked down on unsafe bus companies.

-Typically, these charter buses are poorly maintained and put lives at risk.
+Typically, these charter buses pose a risk to lives due to their poor maintenance.
 Some of the most common causes of Los Angeles bus crashes include:

 Driver inexperience and lack of training

 It is the responsibility of all bus companies to ensure that their drivers are skilled, experienced, and properly trained.
-Bus drivers who are new to the job should not be allowed to transport passengers on the congested and dangerous streets of Los Angeles.
+New bus drivers should not be allowed to transport passengers on the congested, dangerous streets of Los Angeles.

 Bus driver negligence